Szymcio1225/archred/README.md

 <br><br>
 ### 🔑 Replacing GRUB with rEFInd
+<h1>ATTENTION THESE ARE EXPERIMENTAL STEPS DO IT AT YOUR OWN RISK</h1>

-- Install `refind` with `yay -S refind (Install shim to dual boot with Windows 11 or just TPM Enabled: `yay -S shim-signed`)
+- Install `refind` with `yay -S refind (Install shim to dual boot with Windows 11 or just Secure Boot & TPM Enabled: `yay -S shim-signed`)

 - Install refind with shim: `refind-install --shim /usr/share/shim-signed/shimx64.efi`

+- Remove GRUB: `sudo pacman -Rn grub ` or `yay -Rn grub`

-- Remove entry that contains grub from `efibootmgr`: Example: if grub is "Boot0003" entry then use `sudo efibootmgr --delete-bootnum --bootnum 3`
+- Remove entry that contains GRUB from `efibootmgr`: Example: if grub is "Boot0003" entry then use `sudo efibootmgr --delete-bootnum --bootnum 3`

 - Reboot (It should boot to rEFInd boot manager)